legenduzair/bulk-empire-MS1/README.md

 - The materials found on [w3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) were used when inputting and editing HTML and CSS to my code to help me overcome any minor bugs and issues.
 - The text for all of the pages on the site was created by myself.
 - The two materials used to learn and implement CSS flexbox and grid were the [Flexbox Website](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and a series of YouTube tutorials created by [Kevin Powell](https://www.youtube.com/watch?v=hwbqquXww-U).
-- The icons used on the workouts and sign up pages were taken from [Font Awesome](https://fontawesome.com/).
+- The icons used on the workouts and sign-up pages were taken from [Font Awesome](https://fontawesome.com/).
 - The fonts used in the implementation of the website were taken from [Google Fonts](https://fonts.google.com/).
 - HTML and CSS were the languages used to write the code used to design the website.